ARCHIVED-mean-stack/session-5/README.md

   ###Preparing for Routing

+  In the html template:

   `<h1><a href="#recipes/{{ recipe.name }} ">{{ recipe.title }}</a></h1>`

   Add ngRoute to index.html after the main angular load:

   `<script src="https://code.angularjs.org/1.5.8/angular-route.js"></script>`

-  Add link to `app.config.js` (after app.module)
+  Add link to `app.config.js` (after app.module):

   `<script src="app.config.js"></script>`

-  We need to add `ngRoute` as a dependency for our module:
+  We need to add `ngRoute` as a dependency for our app-module.js:
   ```
     'use strict';